Manslaughter in Oklahoma: Definition, Sentences, & Degrees

 What is the Difference between First and Second Degree Manslaughter?

-First-degree manslaughter in Oklahoma involves a killing that occurs under specific circumstances that mitigate the crime's severity compared to murder, such as during a heat of passion, in the commission of a misdemeanor, or in cases of justifiable self-defense where excessive force was used.
-Second-degree manslaughter typically refers to an unintentional killing resulting from criminal negligence or reckless conduct without intent to kill.
-Both degrees differ in intent and circumstances but are classified as felonies with significant penalties, though first-degree carries more severe consequences.
+First-degree manslaughter in Oklahoma involves a killing committed under specific mitigating circumstances that differentiate it from murder.
+These circumstances include heat-of-passion killings, deaths that occur during the commission of a misdemeanor, or in cases of justifiable self-defense where excessive force was used.
+Second-degree manslaughter, by contrast, refers to an unintentional killing resulting from criminal negligence or reckless conduct without intent to kill.
+Unlike first-degree manslaughter, second-degree manslaughter charges indicate that the defendant's reckless or negligent actions created a dangerous situation that resulted in a person's death, rather than involving any intent to kill.

 What Type of Lawyer Handles Manslaughter Cases?